sbutler/aws-staticweb-terraform/README.md

 deploying a static website in AWS using S3 and CloudFront.
 It was designed to be used as a module or standalone configuration.

+If you enable CloudFront then this terraform also deploys a failover bucket in a different region, with content automatically copied from the primary bucket.
+This gives you cheap failover capabilities in case of a region outage.

 Basic requirements for deploying this configuration:

 * terraform >= 1.1.0